moccalotto/kaos/_brainstorms/oneshots.md

 hosts badass powers.
 Their mission is to pave the way for the evil overlord.
 If killed, they can possibly respawn if the have gathered enough power.
+This could also be a long-lived campaign.

 Summoned Spawn
 --------------
 Players are summoned creatures (for instance imps).
 Their mission is to somehow kill their sumonner.
+By changing the mission objective, this one-shot could be turned into a more long-lived campaign.

 Zombie Hunters